 According to Wired, the current state of Plan X operates on a Touch Table, a 40-inch touchscreen computer.
 Networks are represented by nodes and constellations, with threats such as botnets represented by red nodes.
 The user can choose from a series of battle units, represented by stylized icons, to attack the threatening node.
 In the future, the icons could represent downloading a rootkit to a target, launching denial of service attack or releasing a tool to monitor the attack.

 Apparently, at the start of the project, Roelker hired some game industry veterans to come up with ideas to connect with data that didn't involve keyboard and mouse.
-Some ideas produced were programs that used a Google Glass-style wearable computer, Xbox 360 Kinect integration and a virtual reality headset.
+Some ideas produced were programs that used a Google Glass-style wearable computer,360 Kinect integration and a virtual reality headset.

 At the end of the first year, Roelker is expecting a Plan X product launch where Plan X software developers kits will be provided to hackers.